mxchen2001/mind-palace/Algo-Coffee/Math/DifferentialEquations1.md

 >Therefore $ y'+ x^2y=5 $ is linear while $ y' + y^2 = 0 $ is not linear.

 ### Homogeneity
-A homogenous differential equation has the condition that every term in the differential equation has a variable taken to a deriative.
+A homogenous differential equation has the condition that every term in the differential equation has a variable taken to a derivative.

 >The following is homogeneous:
 ><center>